Skip to Content

 • Get enough natural light and physical activity.
 Get outside as much as possible and incorporate physical movement, even if it’s just a quick lunchtime walk.

-• Be mindful of your food and drink intake.
-Avoid alcohol, caffeine, and foods high in fat or sugar as you’re nearing bedtime.
+• Be mindful of food and drink intake.
+Avoid alcohol, caffeine, and foods high in fat and sugar as you’re nearing bedtime.

 Keep in mind, there could be something more serious to blame for trouble sleeping.
-If changes to your habits and lifestyle don’t improve your ability to sleep, you might be suffering from a sleep disorder.
-Certain sleep conditions, such as sleep apnea or insomnia, can increase your risk for sleep-related heart problems and should be discussed and treated by a medical professional.
+If changes to your habits and lifestyle don’t improve your sleep, you might be suffering from a sleep disorder.
+Certain sleep conditions, such as sleep apnea or insomnia, can increase your risk for sleep-related heart problems.
+Talk to your primary care provider about sleep issues.

-“Take your sleep seriously,” advised Dr. Kapphahn.
+“Take your sleep seriously,” Dr. Kapphahn said.
 “It could save your life.”

 If you’re struggling to get adequate, quality sleep, your primary care provider can help you get back on the right track.